EphiBL/zsa-voyager-config/packet_protocol.md

 For the receiver, the first relevant packet is packet[0], because the report id is stripped by qmk before it gets to us.

 For building snippet_entry_t structs, we need to decode the Single trigger packets, they are utf-8 so we can just cast bytes to char.
 The length of the meanigful data is described by the packet as stated above.
-Then we progress to decoding the snippets themselves, then copy the end_code which is 2 bytes long because each end-code is actually a direct match to a qmk keycode e.g. KC_ENTER. this is why we call tap_code16(match.endcode) directly!
+Then we progress to decoding the snippets themselves, then copy the end_code which is 2 bytes long because each end-code is actually a direct match to a qmk keycode e.g. KC_ENTER. this is why we call tap_code16(match.endcode) directly